-All lessons included in each unit are thoughtfully constructed to give children knowledge and skills to understand and be aware of religious topics, traditions and rituals, as well as the meaning behind them.
-Lessons include a critical thinking part, where pupils will be able to discuss the knowledge learnt and share their own beliefs, questions and opinions.
-This enables pupils to really explore and reflect what their current belief on a topic is; what they already know; what they do not know and most significantly, what they want to find out!
+All units start with 'Big questions', where pupils are able to really explore and reflect what their current belief on a topic is; what they already know; what they do not know and most significantly, what they want to find out!
 This then informs the planning and adaptation of content for the following weeks.

-Autumn I
+Autumn 1